 The quilt must have been completed in the last five years and the quiltmaker must be living at the time of nomination.
 There is no distinction between amateur and professional, since the evaluation is not a competition.
 Effective 2013, the quilt may be the collaborative work of more than one person.
 Applicants should have the quilt appraised and furnish a copy for the NQA files.
 Digital photos on a CD (files saved in jpg, bmp or tif format, 300 dpi or better), (front view, back view, and a close up to show details) should be submitted with the application.
 Also, include a front view digital print for identification purposes.
 Photos may be used for educational purposes and/or publication if a quilt is awarded Masterpiece status.

 Applicants will receive a detailed critique based on the established evaluation criteria.
 Consensus of five NQA Certified Masterpiece Judges is required.
 The year a quilt achieves Master Quilt status, it is prominently displayed during the National Quilting Association Annual Quilt Show.
 A quilt which is not awarded Masterpiece status cannot be resubmitted.

-If you feel you have perfected your skills to their highest level and would like to submit a quilt through the application process, please download an information packet (PDF) which contains specific instructions and a copy of the evaluation criteria, or request the same information packet on the Masterpiece Quilt Program by sending your name, address and a large self-addressed stamped envelope to:
+If you feel you have perfected your skills to their highest level and would like to submit a quilt through the application process, please download an Quilt Nomination Form (PDF) which contains specific instructions and a copy of the evaluation criteria, or request the same information packet on the Masterpiece Quilt Program by sending your name, address and a large self-addressed stamped envelope to:

 The National Quilting Association, Inc.